2025 student applications are now closed and will open in early January 2026. Learn more about the process.

 • curriculum development for incorporating the ‘two-eyed’ seeing approach in Science (incorporating both Indigenous ways of knowing and Western knowledge) in support of our Wawatay program and Indigenous Initiative in Science.

-The total value of this award is $8,570 with the following contributions:
+The total value of this fund is a minimum of $8,960 with the following contributions:

-• $800 from the faculty member or instructor and
+• $890 from the faculty member or instructor

 Expected work from recipients

-Students holding this award must work full-time for 16 consecutive weeks between the months of May and August under the supervision of one of the faculty members or instructors and on one of the projects listed.
+• Students holding this fund must work full-time for 16 consecutive weeks between the months of May and August under the supervision of one of the faculty members or instructors and on one of the projects listed.

-The list of projects will be announced in the upcoming Fall Term.
+The list of projects will be announced in the Fall Term.

 Extending the appointment